demisto/demisto-sdk/demisto_sdk/commands/secrets/README.md

 **Run Secrets validator to catch sensitive data before exposing your code to public repository.
 Attach full path to whitelist to allow manual whitelists.**

 **Arguments:**
+* **-i, --input**
+Specify file of to check secret on.
 * **--post-commit**
 Whether the secretes validation is done after you committed your files.
 This will help the command to determine which files it should check in its run.
 Before you commit the files it should not be used.
 Mostly for build validations. (default: False)
+* **-ie, --ignore-entropy**
+Ignore entropy algorithm that finds secret strings (passwords/api keys).
 * **-wl WHITELIST, --whitelist WHITELIST**
 Full path to whitelist file, file name should be "secrets_white_list.json".
 (default: ./Tests/secrets_white_list.json)
+* **--prev-ver**
+The branch against which to run secrets validation.

 ### Examples
 ```